Category

 Supply chain disruption

 Another difficult side-effect of a global pandemic is the ripple effect it causes on supply chains worldwide.
 Countries are going to be hit by the disease at different times, meaning that your supply chain may be disrupted well before (or well after) the disease has begun to spread in your country.
 This means you cannot wait until the disease is at your country’s doorstep to reach out to suppliers.
 At that point, it may be too late.
+Proactive measures to enhance supply chain resilience can turn crises into opportunities for growth and innovation.

 Ideally, your company has performed network mapping to identify the physical locations of every stop on your supply chain.
 This is a huge advantage in the early stages of a pandemic, but the reality is that most companies have not performed this analysis.
 If your organization is in that position when an outbreak occurs, you have no choice but to start assessing the situation manually.
 Be proactive in reaching out to suppliers; the sooner you can expect disruption, the better prepared you will be when it comes.